Talcum Powder Lawsuit Attorneys

 - In 2015, Epidemiology published “The association between talc use and ovarian cancer.”
 The study examined 2,041 cases with epithelial ovarian cancer and 2,100 controls, which found risk increased if talc was applied frequently and over an extended period of time.

-- In 2016, a researcher with the University of Virginia released a study that found regular use of talc powder by African-American women placed them at greater risk for developing ovarian cancer.
+- In 2016, a researcher with the University of Virginia released a study that found that African-American women's regular use of talc powder placed them at greater risk for developing ovarian cancer.

 Get Your Free Case Evaluation!